Table of Contents

 So one who is guilty of committing a crime may be punished with jail time.
 But when a crime is determined, the guilty party or their insurance agency may still have to pay monetary compensation.

-Compensation is money that gets paid to the party or parties that suffered the injury as reparations for the criminal OR civil act.
+Compensation is money paid to the party or parties that suffered the injury as reparations for the criminal OR civil act.

 Are you getting this so far?
-Personal injury attorneys often elect to take only accept specific kinds of negligence law cases.
+Personal injury attorneys often elect to accept only specific kinds of negligence law cases.
 Most of them avoid hourly billing.
 So they don’t usually take on criminal clients at all.

-A general practitioner can be a tort specialist, and arguably can be a better lawyer.
+A general practitioner can be a tort specialist and arguably a better lawyer.
 After all, he understands better how all the law interrelates.

 For example, elder abuse law cases have elements of crimes and can even involve some probate issues.
 But in some cases, a GP lacks the specialized knowledge for a complex area of law, such as an asbestos case.
 So it can be a crap shoot.